1. Introduction

 4.5 De-identified data

-In addition, we may create anonymous, aggregated, or de-identified data from your personal information and other individuals whose personal information we collect.
+In addition, we may create anonymous or aggregated data from your personal information and other individuals whose personal information we collect.
 We do this by excluding information that makes the data personally identifiable to you.

 5. Who we might share your information with